 This course is a continuation of Spanish I, providing opportunities for students to continue developing their basic listening, speaking, reading and writing skills.
 Students will improve their linguistic proficiency and familiarity with Spanish culture and customs.
-Students who have taken three or more years of high school

-Spanish or who have successfully completed a more advanced course in Spanish may not take SP 102 for credit.
+Students who have taken three or more years of high school Spanish or who have successfully completed a more advanced course in Spanish may not take SP 102 for credit.

 SP201.
-Intermediate Spanish I (3)
+Intermediate Spanish I

-Prerequisites: Completion of SP 102 with at least a "C" or permission of instructor
+Prerequisites: Completion of SP 102 with at least a "C" or permission of instructor as well as literature and grammar.

-This course offers students the opportunity to learn the language in a natural manner by discussing contemporary short films from the Spanish-speaking world as well as literature and grammar.
 The course stresses vocabulary building, listening, speaking, and writing, using the grammar learned in previous classes.
 Students who have successfully completed a more advanced course in Spanish may not take SP 201 for credit.